Table of Contents

 Highlights of the West Thumb Geysers

-What Geysers are at the West Thumb Basin?
+What geysers are at the West Thumb Basin?

 This geyser basin is home to several captivating geysers and hydrothermal features that are worth exploring on a visit to Yellowstone National Park.
 The larger loop (lakeshore basin geysers) that borders the lakeshore walks you passed: Twin Geyser, Abyss Pool, Black Pool, Fishing Cone, Big Cone, Lakeside Geyser and Beach Geyser.